We believe the following trivia is all legit. If it's bogus or you have additional info, please update us.

 3) When Yogurt tries to interpret the medallion, he mocks the heavily muddled yiddish language before clarifying that he's merely clearing his throat.

-Scriptwriter Thomas Meehan turns up uncredited as King Roland's aide.
+Thanks to LoverswithCassieScriptwriter Thomas Meehan turns up uncredited as King Roland's aide.

-"Use the Schwartz" is a reference to Mel Brook's lawyer, Alan Schwartz.
+Thanks to Liz"Use the Schwartz" is a reference to Mel Brook's lawyer, Alan Schwartz.
 Whenever any of the characters in the film got into trouble, the mantra was a shout-out to the entertainment lawyer that helped Brooks out during that period in his career.

 Thanks to C.T.
 WarrenThe T.V. series "Star Trek: The Next Generation" was still in pre-production at the same time as the movie and was therefore spared any parodying.
 A bit of compensation came in the form of star Patrick Stewart (Capt.
 Picard) making a cameo as King Richard in Mel's next spoof, 1993's "Robin Hood - Men In Tights".

-"Spaceballs the Lunchbox" is a Transformers lunchbox with the image of Metroplex on it.
+Thanks to X"Spaceballs the Lunchbox" is a Transformers lunchbox with the image of Metroplex on it.

 Thanks to C.T.
 WarrenTwo of Mel's signatures in a film are the deliberate goofs, and Spaceballs is no exception to them.
 They usually involve a film crewman getting zapped in a fight scene (here, the boom mike guy gets slashed with a Schwartz laser), or a prop hitting a camera (here it's the other way around, the camera zooms in too close on Dark Helmet until it nails him in the face!).

 Thanks to Raymond HowardMel Brooks and the two other writers given credit on the movie Spaceballs did not do the treatment, I did.